What Is The Difference Between Darning And Patching? Reweave Or Reinforce?

 What Does Patching Mean

 Patching is when you sew a piece of fabric over or under a damaged area to cover up holes or tears.
+That’s what a darning patch is.

 It’s like giving your clothes a protective band-aid!
 It’s super handy for reinforcing worn-out spots or adding a little extra durability, and it can even be a fun way to add some style with colorful or patterned patches.
+This also applies to the mending technique.

 Key Difference Between Darning And Patching